YottaDB/YDBDoc/AdminOpsGuide/securityph.rst

 * The owner of the database file or object directory
 * The group of the database file or object directory
 * The group memberships of the database file's or object directory's owner
-* The owner/group/other permissions of the libgtmshr file
+* The owner/group/other permissions of the libyottadb file
-* The group of the libgtmshr file
+* The group of the libyottadb file
 * The effective user id of the creating process
 * The effective group id of the creating process
 * The group memberships of the creating process' user